 The second one is journey management.
-Not only providing one-to-one interactions to customers, but doing that across or throughout the customer life cycle and through those different phases
+Not only providing one-to-one interactions to customers but doing that across or throughout the customer life cycle and through those different phases.

 Another factor involved is real-time interaction at scale — how customers are behaving and responding to these messages in real time to make sure that the marketer can follow up or interact with the relevant message.
-Personalization at scale has changed as well.
+Personalisation at scale has changed as well.
 Customer bases are growing immensely and companies have had to adapt to keep up.

 A final thing that has changed omnichannel marketing is mobile.
-Mobile is something companies didn’t consider much four years ago, and now it needs to be first and foremost in marketers’ minds.
-Thinking through how mobile's going to play into the customer experience is incredibly crucial, whether that means enabling beacons, SMS notifications, or push notifications, to name a few.
+Mobile is something companies didn’t consider much four years ago and now it needs to be first and foremost in marketers’ minds.
+Thinking through how mobile's going to play into the customer experience is incredibly crucial, whether that means enabling beacons, SMS notifications or push notifications, to name a few.
 And how brands can really use these technology advances to create more loyal customers is also really important.